hkdsun/simiload/README.md

 # Running

 **Simulation server:**
-- `make` compiles `server.go` and runs a docker-compose cluster with the simulation server at: `localhost:8080`
+- `make` compiles `server.go` and runs a container, within the metrics cluster network, with the simulation server at: `localhost:8080`

 **Metrics cluster:**
-- `make metrics` starts a metrics collection cluster, the Grafana cluster is at: `localhost:3000`
+- `make metrics` starts a metrics collection cluster, the Grafana frontend is at: `localhost:3000`

 **Load Generation:**
 - To generate some load use: `go run generate.go -config flash_sale.json "http://localhost:8080"`